 The H.O.U.S.E Program is funded by the Department of Housing and Community Development (D.H.C.D.).

 Upon entry into the program, families will undergo an initial intake to determine their current level of income and benefits.
-In the event the family has no income, Catholic Social Services will provide food, clothing, and transportation assistance until the families income is increased and benefits are obtained.
-After meeting the immediate needs of the families, our Housing Specialists will assist shelter participants in accessing Home Base funds that can be used for rental assistance, stipends, utility arrears, moving expenses, furniture, and relocation.
-During this time, our Housing Specialist will work closely with families to establish an effective rehousing and stabilization plan.
-Once the families have met all of the Home Base requirements, they are ready to exit the shelter and begin the next phase of the program, stabilization.
+In the event the family has no income, Catholic Social Services provides food, clothing, and transportation assistance until the family’s income is increased and benefits are obtained.
+After meeting the immediate needs of the families, our Housing Advocates assist shelter participants in accessing Home Base funds that can be used for rental assistance, stipends, utility arrears, moving expenses, furniture, and relocation.
+With intensive support at its focal point, the Housing Advocate works closely with families to establish an effective rehousing and stabilization plan.
+Once the families have met all of the Home Base requirements, they are ready to exit the shelter and begin the next phase of the program – “stabilization”.

 If you know of a family in need of emergency shelter, they can call the D.H.C.D.